netxms/netxms-doc/admin/appendix.rst

     - 4096
     - No
   * - Client.ObjectBrowser.AutoApplyFilter
-    - Enable (1) or disable (0) object browser''s filter applying as user types (if disabled, user has to press ENTER to apply filter).
+    - Enable/disable object browser''s filter applying as user types (if disabled, user has to press ENTER to apply filter).
     - 1
     - No
   * - Client.ObjectBrowser.FilterDelay